hansamaligamage/inputinteraction/README.md

         }
 ```

-### Orchestrator function to call the activity function
+### Orchestrator function to call the activity functions
 In the orchestrator function, it waits for an external event (ApprovalEvent) and based on that perform the activity functions
 ```
         [FunctionName("request_approval")]